Angie0304/Machine_Learning/preprocessing_and_scaling/README.md

 The module follows these steps:

-1. Load and explore the dataset
+1. Load and split the dataset into training and testing sets
-2. Clean and preprocess the data if necessary
+2. Train linear and polynomial regression models without scaling
-3. Apply Min-Max normalization to rescale features
+3. Apply feature scaling techniques (standard and robust scaling)
-4. Apply Z-score standardization to normalize distributions
+4. Retrain the models using scaled data
-5. Compare the effects of each scaling method
+5. Evaluate model performance using MSE and R²
-6. Analyze how scaling impacts the data representation
+6. Compare the impact of scaling on model performance

 ## Usage